-These highly competitive fellowships will be awarded semi-annually to doctoral students engaged in dissertation research in any field.
+These highly competitive fellowships are awarded annually to doctoral students engaged in dissertation research in any field.
 The fellowships, in an amount to be determined by the Graduate College, will defray educational expenses, including tuition and fees, materials, and travel related directly to the completion of the dissertation.
 Purchase of computers is not permitted.
 Funds must be spent in the year (365 days) following the award.
 The award terminates when the doctoral degree has been conferred.

-Nominees must have a Dissertation Proposal Approval Form (NOT THE PROPOSAL) on file at the Graduate College.
-Nominees must (a) be in good academic standing; (b) be an enrolled student; (c) have met the residency requirement, if applicable: be enrolled full time in two consecutive semesters in an academic year; enrollment in both summer sessions is equivalent to one semester; and (d) demonstrate progress toward degree completion.
+Nominees must have confirmation of candidacy.
+The designation of “candidacy” means that students have an approved dissertation committee; approved dissertation proposal; completed all courses and program requirements, with the exception of the dissertation; completed all research tools; completed all qualifying or comprehensive examinations.
+Nominees must (a) be in good academic standing; (b) be an enrolled student; (c) be enrolled full time in two consecutive semesters in an academic year; enrollment in both summer sessions is equivalent to one semester; and (d) demonstrate progress toward degree completion

 Important: A Letter of Nomination must be uploaded to InfoReady by the student's dissertation advisor or the department/graduate program advisor or the department chair, on university letterhead.
 (Instructions will be emailed to the individual you identify in your InfoReady application.)
 The letter should also include the name of ONE additional faculty member who may be contacted during the application process.

 The Letter of Nomination must clearly address the following elements:

 - The student's name and the name of the fellowship